CI and release readiness

 What CI can tell you

 CI is excellent at running known checks consistently.
 It can tell you whether tests, builds, linting, and other configured gates passed for the current change.
+That consistency is valuable: it removes whole classes of human error and makes regressions visible within minutes instead of weeks.

 What CI usually cannot tell you